johnno1962/SwiftTrace/README.md

 # SwiftTrace

-Trace Swift and Objective-C method invocations
+Trace Swift and Objective-C method invocations of classes in an app bundle or framework